A fix for users of Python 2.6 or 2.7 when installing PyMix:

 bearings:

-This is how you find the coordinates (x, y) along the plane defining a starting point and two end points, in MATLAB.
+heading, a list of headings (degrees) and distances: range, a list of distances in two directions (metres) This is how you find the coordinates (x, y) along the plane defining a starting point and two end points, in MATLAB.

 I hate geodesy.
 It's confusing, multifarious, and ever-changing (and I call myself a scientist!).
 But we all need to know where we, and more importantly our data, are.
 I have need of a single tool which painlessly does all my conversions, preferably without me having to think too much about it.